-- All milestones have been met and deliverables submitted, and each in accordance with all requirements of this Program; - All Program forms and reports required throughout the entirety of program processes have been duly completed and executed by the appropriate parties; - All CDBG-DR funds used have been properly accounted for and reconciled with payments made to the Subrecipients; - All payments have been issued to subrecipients; - All permits required for construction work have been properly closed-out with the pertinent governmental entities; - Other requirements for closeout as established in subrecipient contracts have been met.
+- All milestones have been met and deliverables submitted, and each in accordance with all requirements of this Program; - All Program forms and reports required throughout the entirety of program processes have been duly completed and executed by the appropriate parties; - All CDBG-DR funds used have been properly accounted for and reconciled with payments made to the Subrecipients; - All payments have been issued to Subrecipients; - All permits required for construction work have been properly closed-out with the pertinent governmental entities; - Other requirements for closeout as established in subrecipient contracts have been met.

-Outreach will be made to the subrecipients if any additional information is necessary to close-out the program.
-Once all levels of quality control review are passed, the subrecipients will receive a CDBG-DR Final Notice, and their individual contracts will be placed in a closeout complete status.
+Outreach will be made to the subrecipients, if any additional information is necessary and pertinent for to completion of program close-out processes the program.
+Once all levels of quality control review are passed, the Subrecipients will receive a CDBG-DR Final Notice, and their individual contracts will be placed in a closeout complete status.